Jesuis33/opencollective/product/pitches/Basic Funding Dashboard.md

 5. The total amount of money that the collective has raised during the last 30 days with a trend indicator of how it has changed relative to the yearly (last 365 days) average.
 6. The total amount of money that the collective has spent during the last 30 days with a trend indicator of how that changed relative to the yearly (last 365 days) average.
 7. A yearly goal indicator:
-	1. If the collective has a yearly goal, what percentage of it has beem met.
+	1. If the collective has a yearly goal, what percentage of it has bem met.
 	2. If the collective does not have a yearly goal nothing is displayed.

 An aggregate ot total and current recurring contributions is also shown.